 Import Download List: You can also import a list of files, i.e., URL from where you want to download the file using a text file.
 You can also export the list from your current downloads.
 The advantage of using a list is that you can use it on another computer.

-Site Manager: If you download from password-protected sites, resuming download and scheduled downloads.
-If you have credentials for such website, you can add them.
-In case you miss adding it at the start, you can right-click from the history, and add the source to the site manager.
+Site Manager: If you download from password-protected sites, resume download and scheduled downloads.
+If you have credentials for such a website, you can add them.
+In case you miss adding it at the start, you can right-click from the history and add the source to the site manager.

 History & Deleted List: This is what I love about IDA.
 It maintains a complete history of the place you downloaded the file,

-IDA also supports FTP Support, scheduler to start & pause batch downloads, dedicated section to download favorite games, videos, etc. and an option to search already downloaded files.
+IDA also supports FTP Support, a scheduler to start & pause batch downloads, a dedicated section to download favorite games, videos, etc., and an option to search already downloaded files.

 Do you use any other download manager?
 Let us know in the comments.